ZahraTee/harmony-primary-school/content/our-school/our-vision.md

 +++
 # Our Vision

-> Excellence in Education rooted in an Islamic Ethos
+> An excellent education rooted in an Islamic ethos

 # Our Mission